LGBTQ Toronto Nightlife Guide: Restaurants & Dining

 - Location: 595 Markham Street (Mirvish Village)

 - Queen Mother Café: This hidden gem in the Entertainment District is known for its delicious Thai food – and sinful desserts.
-The Queen Mum, as the restaurant is affectionately known by its forward-thinking crowd of regulars, was selected by NOW Magazine as Toronto’s #1 café in 2012.
+The Queen Mum, as the restaurant is affectionately known by its forward-thinking crowd of regulars, is frequently selected as a reader favourite by NOW magazine.
 Chow down on Pad Thai and Ping Gai Chicken before finishing up with some Chocolate Raspberry Truffle Cake.
 Yum!

 - Location: 206 Queen Street West (Entertainment District)